-But Equifax is not alone.
+But the Equifax breach is not alone.
 With Yahoo’s infamous, worst data breach of all time, where prior to the breach the internal nickname at Yahoo for their security team was “The Paranoids”, they too adopted the ‘wing and a prayer’ strategy for security.
 The rest is history in the hall of shame.
 Too often companies focus on developing new products and services, intending to stay competitive in the market place, but time and again it has been proven that such a one-sided growth is not sustainable at the cost of security.

 This concerning de-prioritized attitude towards security from upper management brings to mind an article from SC magazine (January 2013) entitled “A Seat at the Table”, with insights from contributor Devin Bhatt, now the CISO and CPO at a U.S. federal agency.
 Bhatt observed at the time how CISOs were the ‘new kid on the block’, new to the corporate structure, and generally at odds with the goals and objectives of the CIO – through whom they often reported – as well as the C-Level executives and board of directors.
 All of upper management’s priorities were focused on accelerating the business and delivering more profits, as opposed to the CISO’s mandate.
 This represents a profound conflict of interests, where the CISO is continually striving to protect the valuable data that makes all that profit potential possible, against the dynamic and sophisticated threat actors riding the next wave of technology innovation.
 And while a survey SC magazine conducted at the time was encouraging, finding that CISOs were getting better reception in the executive suite, reality tells us that never really took place in a systemic way.
 The CISO’s challenges endure, while the livelihood of their enterprises hangs in the balance.

-So while many pundits are busy assessing the “what” of this story, and many technical minds need to know the “how” of it, possibly the most important perspective to explore is the “why” of it.
+So while many pundits are busy assessing the “what” of the Equifax breach, and many technical minds need to know the “how” of it, possibly the most important perspective to explore is the “why” of it.
 With that achieved, responsible security leaders, and their bosses, are in a better position to understand “what’s next” and hopefully take measures to address that challenge as effectively as possible.
 The “why” of it is that if executives in organizations do not commit budget and full support to invest in advanced technology solutions, then the “what’s next” is what’s happening today, more breaches, with increasing systemic damage to businesses and a compromising of the fabric holding modern commerce together.

 State-of-the-art security analytics solutions are now available which can deliver near real-time risk-based actionable intelligence using the power of machine learning algorithms, leveraging the underlying big data architecture.
 These analytics address the two critical aspects of typical security weaknesses noted earlier.
 First, it provides the required tools and technologies to continuously detect any unusual behavior in an organization’s borderless IT landscape (including applications and platforms within enterprises, as well as in cloud).
 Second, it leverages the artificial intelligence of the solution to analyze data, predict any risks, and make intelligent remediation decisions based on dynamic risk scores.
 This significantly reduces dependency on manual efforts to implement security policies in silos, monitor an overwhelming number of alerts without a holistic context, and take appropriate remediation actions to prevent or contain the risks.